 – There are lots of safety precautions in place.

 – Everyone has to wear masks.
 We screen everybody before they come into the clinic.
 The physicians and all the nurses and other personnel wear masks.
 We practice good hygiene in terms of handwashing and social distancing.
 But I think it’s really important to come in for your care and to consider clinical trials because they can all be safely done.
 We’re not done with the pandemic.
 We still have issues with regard to it.
-But I think that here at the Hillman, we’ve been very proactive about making sure that patients can come in and participate in trials and continue to get excellent care.
+But I think that here at UPMC Hillman Cancer Center, we’ve been very proactive about making sure that patients can come in and participate in trials and continue to get excellent care.

 – In closing, the joy for you when you see a breakthrough or a patient is doing well, thanks to a clinical trial.